MaggieMou/planned_projects/README.md

 start actually listening to what you are doing, this feature can be disabled if you are a boring person.

+## Coming Soon: <unnamed resonator> - Extend Karplus-Strong resonator
+***Commissioned by Maldecoucou*** - ***Planning stage***

+Turn any sound into pads, with three parallel resonators, tunable into a chord.
+Each resonator has separate level and tuning controls, whereas the other parameters are controlled by master controls.

+The extended karplus-strong resonator is used extensively in Mutable Instruments Eurorack modules, like Rings, Elements and Plaits.
+It can sound anywhere from a plucked string, to woodwinds, to bells.
+Additionally, in the feedback path of the resonator, I'm adding a diffuser, to make the harmonics more blurred and reverby.

 ## Coming Soon: BUFFER_FUCK - audio buffer corruption effect.
+***planning stage***
+The incoming audio is pushed into a buffer (a sort of digital equivalent to a piece of audio tape).
+Then various operations are performed on the buffer to mangle it:

+- Input to index-FM: the position of the read index in the buffer is modulated by the input.
+- Output to index-FM: the position of the read index in the buffer is modulated by the output of the plugin, this introduces a feedback dependency, which I expect will sound cool.
+- Terrible pitch shifting: the read index is moved at a constant speed to produce a very bad pitch shift effect.
+- Scrape flutter: the read index is moved around at random, producing heavy side-band distortion.
+- Buffer freezing: the output is fed back into the input, crossfaded with the dry input, so at 100% feedback, there is no new input being placed into the buffer, essentially freezing it, getting more and more mangled.

 ## Coming Soon: MIKROSYN - lo-fi phase distortion monosynth
-MIKROSYN is in the planning phase, where is the plan?
+***Commissioned by Bjarke*** - ***planning stage*** MIKROSYN is in the planning phase, where is the plan?
 You are reading it right now.

 MIKROSYN is a phase distortion monosynth, i.e. there is a ramp oscillator at its core,